Associated Legendre polynomials: Applications in physics: spherical harmonics

 and hence the solutions are spherical harmonics.

 Generalizations

 The Legendre polynomials are closely related to hypergeometric series.
 In the form of spherical harmonics, they express the symmetry of the two-sphere under the action of the Lie group SO(3).
 There are many other Lie groups besides SO(3), and analogous generalizations of the Legendre polynomials exist to express the symmetries of semi-simple Lie groups and Riemannian symmetric spaces.
 Crudely speaking, one may define a Laplacian on symmetric spaces; the eigenfunctions of the Laplacian can be thought of as generalizations of the spherical harmonics to other settings.

-By solving the Laplace equation in higher dimensions (with a potential that does not fall of $\sim 1/r$) Legendre Polynonials in higher than 3D can be defined.
+By solving the Laplace equation in higher dimensions (with a potential that does not fall of $\sim 1/r$) Legendre Polynomials in higher than 3D can be defined.